redux-loop/redux-loop/README.md

-**ATTENTION!** Sorry or the long delay between releases.
+**ATTENTION!** Sorry for the long delay between releases.
 Version 3.0 has been released.
 You can see the details about the release [here](https://github.com/redux-loop/redux-loop/releases/tag/v3.0.0) and details about upcoming changes [here](https://github.com/redux-loop/redux-loop/issues/130)

 # redux-loop